codenet/col733-cloud/storage-zookeeper.md

 acquirers eventually release the lock.

 Since machines can crash at any point of time, a crash must be treated as a *release*.
-Otherwise, if a machine crashes with the lock, the system halts: everyone blocks on acquire forever.
+Otherwise, if a machine crashes with the lock, the system may halt: everyone blocks on acquire forever.

 In Zookeeper, clients just create an ephemeral znode at the time of acquire.
 To